The Worlds of David Darling >

 RX J1532.9+3021: Extreme power of black hole revealed

-used NASA's Chandra X-ray Observatory and a suite of other telescopes
+NASA's Chandra X-ray Observatory and a suite of other telescopes to

-to reveal one of the most powerful black holes known.
-The black
+reveal one of the most powerful black holes known.
+The black hole has

-hole has created enormous structures in the hot gas surrounding
+created enormous structures in the hot gas surrounding it and prevented

 Date for first launch of Dream Chaser set

-Corporation has set Nov 1, 2016, for the maiden flight of its
+has set Nov 1, 2016, for the maiden flight of its space shuttle replacement.

 Ceres seen venting water vapor

-the Solar System's biggest asteroid suggest it is spewing plumes
+System's biggest asteroid suggest it is spewing plumes of water vapor

-of water vapor into space.
-Ceres has long been thought to contain
+into space.
+Ceres has long been thought to contain substantial quantities

-billion-star surveyor -- is now in its operational orbit around
+surveyor -- is now in its operational orbit around the L2 Lagrangian

 Rare type of brown dwarf directly imaged